 Unit detectives handle an ongoing case load with the primary mission being aggressive investigation and prosecution of all crimes assigned, long term victim assistance and education to the community on crime prevention.

-The Property Crimes unit is comprised of six active case detectives, one Sergeant, and one Investigative Aide.
 The primary mission of the Property Crimes Unit is to actively investigate major property crimes such as:

 Additionally, Property Crimes Detectives work closely with the Criminal Impact Unit, Drug Task Force and Financial Crimes Units to target repeat offenders since they are frequently involved in other criminal activity.